Juno assessment panel

-If your application for Practitioner or Champion is unsuccessful, you will be given a further year to re-apply for the award and the Diversity Team will support you as much as it can to achieve this.
+If your application for Practitioner or Champion is unsuccessful, your Supporter of Practitioner status will be automatically renewed for a further two years, within which time you will be expected to reapply for the award.
+The Diversity Team will support you as much as it can to achieve this.

 The deadlines for Juno Practitioner and Champion applications are: